-Joe is one of the Student Workers at Moorlands Church, Lancaster.
+Joe was one of the Student Workers at Moorlands Church, Lancaster when he contributed this blog post; he is currently studying at Oak Hill College.
 He attended a 9:38 conference as an undergraduate student, which was a helpful step in thinking through full-time gospel ministry.
-He is now part of the team that organises and runs ‘Spur’ Student Conference in the North West.
 We asked him some questions about why he's so keen to encourage students to consider full-time ministry and how a 9:38 student conference can help with that.

 Why are you so keen for students at Moorlands to consider full-time gospel ministry?

 ...we want to help them see that all Christian .believers are called by God to be gospel ministers.

 When we talk to our students about gospel ministry we want to help them see that all Christian believers are called by God to be gospel ministers.
 Every believer has the privilege of ministering the word of God to others as we urge non-believers to trust Christ, and as we help other believers grow in maturity.
 From that foundation the question we then try and ask students is not, “Have you thought about gospel ministry?” but “Have you considered whether full-time paid gospel ministry might be for you?”

 We’re keen for students to consider this question because it’s crucial for the health of the church and the spread of the gospel that ‘set-apart’ gospel workers are identified, called out, and thoroughly trained for gospel work.
 Students are at a great stage of life to consider this question because they tend to have less commitments and more flexibility to choose how they will spend the rest of their lives.
 In three years at university they will go to countless career fairs and pick up flyers for hundreds of jobs, but no one there will be encouraging them to think about the idea of giving up their career for the sake of Jesus Christ!
 As a church we need to help them think through this question prayerfully and deliberately.

 How do you think this sort of conference helps them, but also you, as a student worker?